 LIMITED CHAMPION POOL AND ROLL RATIOS

 Probability of rolling a certain champion tier changes with your character level.
-On lowest levels, you obviously get the most first-tier units.
-From level 6 onwards, they get surpassed by the second and third tier.
-This spawned another strategy, where players accumulate gold up to level 4 or 5 and then reroll all of it to get as much first, second or third tier units that match their comp.
+On the lowest levels, you obviously get the most first-tier units.
+From level 6 onwards, they get surpassed by the second and third-tier.
+This spawned another strategy, where players accumulate gold up to level 4 or 5 and then reroll all of it to get as much first, second or third-tier units that match their comp.
 Before the 9.14 patch, rerolling at level four was the most powerful, because it was easier to get your T1 unit to the third level.
 These are the basic ideas behind the reroll strategy.

 At the same time, the limited champion pool is another important factor.
 There can only be a fixed amount of each unit type in a single TFT game.
 For Tier 1 it’s 39, Tier 2 caps at 26, Tier 3 at 21, Tier 4 at 13 and Tier 5 at 10.
 It leads to the situation, where you get a higher chance of rolling a certain unit when other players are not buying it.
 Keeping both of those things in mind is crucial in playing any kind of a reroll strategy.